emuskardin/taysir_competition_mbt/README.md

 This work is joint collaboration between Edi Muskardin and Martin Tappler.

+Repository Structure
+- extraction_classifier.py - used to extract models for Track 1
+- extraction_regression.py - used to extract models for Track 2.
+Contains an abstraction mapper.
+- SULs.py - SUL classes for all types of networks
+- utils.py - utility functions
+- compact_submission.py - helper file used to create compact submissions

 ## Track 1 - Binary Classification

 ### Result Summary